-The second graphic provides a breakdown of Municipal Solid Waste by type in 2024:
+The second chart presents the composition of Municipal Solid Waste in 2025:

-Based on the data showing the municipal waste rate trends from 2006 to 2024, which indicates fluctuations and a significant increase in recent years, King Mongkut’s University of Technology Thonburi (KMUTT) acknowledges the growing waste issue in the community.
-To address this sustainably, KMUTT has outlined the following strategies:
+Based on the latest data showing municipal waste rate trends from 2006 to 2025, which reveal fluctuations and a noticeable rise in recent years, King Mongkut’s University of Technology Thonburi acknowledges the increasing challenge of waste management within its campus and surrounding communities.
+To address this challenge sustainably, KMUTT has implemented a series of strategies aimed at promoting waste reduction, resource recovery, and responsible disposal practices.

 1. Promoting Reduction of Non-Recyclable Waste